mmistakes/minimal-mistakes/_posts/2020-08-04-twenty-seconds.md

 ---
-title: "How Does "20 seconds" Work in Scala?"
+title: "How Does \"20 seconds\" Work in Scala?"
 date: 2020-08-04
 header:
   image: "/images/blog cover.jpg"